gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 ## History

-The _Greinacher voltage multiplier_ was invented by Swiss physicist Heinrich Greinacher in 1919[^edn-capacitive-voltage-conversion].
+The _Greinacher voltage multiplier_ (a.k.a. _half-wave doubler_) was invented by Swiss physicist Heinrich Greinacher in 1919[^edn-capacitive-voltage-conversion].

 John F. Dickson patented what is known as the "Dickson charge pump" in the late 1970's (filed in 1978, patent dated July 22, 1980)[^justia-patents-john-f-dickson].
 It is very similar to the Greinacher doubler except it runs of an DC input.
 It was primarily used to generate programming/rewrite voltages in EEPROM/flash memory ICs.